namespace-ee/react-calendar-timeline/README.md

-# ⚠️⚠️⚠️⚠️ HELP WANTED
-please email me [ahmad.ilaiwi@gmail.com](mailto:ahmad.ilaiwi@gmail.com) and we will setup some time to speak and see if you can help maintain this library.
+# fork from react-calendar-timeline

-# React Calendar Timeline
+# React Calendar Timeline docs here may not be relevant

 A modern and responsive React timeline component.